0cjs/8bitdev/src/tmon/README.md

   on the stack before executing at the start address, so that a `RTS` or `RET` will save the registers and return to the monitor.

 - `q` Quit.
-Execute an `RTS` instruction, returning to the program that called the monitor.
+Return to the program that called the monitor.
 Depending on the system and the tmon entry point used, this may return to a default system monitor, BASIC or similar.
 Simulators will generally exit.
 Though this takes no parameters, it still requires confirmation (a newline) to avoid accidental exits.

 #### Examining Machine State

-- `e` Examine.
-Display memory in hex.
-Parameters:
+- °`r` Examine registers and flags.
+See the `;` command for details of what is displayed.

+- `e` Set memory examine parameters.
+This does not display anything, but sets the parameters that will be used by the `d`, `f`, and `b` commands.
   - §`s####`: Start address.
   - §`l##`: Number of lines to print (default 4).
   - §`w##`: Width as number of bytes to examine.